 - CDT coordinates registration renewals at no charge

-- DNS administration is provided at no charge
+- DNS or NTP administration is provided at no charge

 - Government entities with existing domains can submit technical, administrative, or maintenance requests via CDT IT Services Portal: https://services.cdt.ca.gov/csm

 - Contact your CES Account Lead if you do not have access to the CDT IT Services Portal, https://cdt.ca.gov/account-lead-lookup/

 How do I request a Secure Sockets Layer (SSL) certificate for my website from an outside vendor such as GoDaddy.com, GEO Trust, Digicert, etc.?